novel-zlood/novel-zlood.github.io/source/_posts/ttarc/ttarc-34.md

 "Oh, really?
 Then, thank you."

-At those words, Shin Elder showed a welcoming expression.
+At those words, old man Shin showed a welcoming expression.
 In truth, though he didn't say it, it wasn't easy to cover the food expenses because Yongpal had a huge appetite.

 Looking at the menu, Lee Chang-jin spoke confidently.

 "Alright, shall we start with three servings of makchang (pork intestines) and two servings of gopchang (beef intestines)?
-Or is that too little?
-Shin Elder, you usually eat about three servings, right?"
+Or is that too little? old man Shin, you usually eat about three servings, right?"

 "Of course.
 That little won't do.
 Look at this guy's size.
 He eats like seven people in one meal.
 We need at least ten servings."